Tinchuley or Tinchule is a mountain village near Darjeeling. It is a tourist destination attracting off-beat nature lovers.

 How to Reach Tinchuley

 You may reach Tinchuley through a number of different routes.
 The most common road connects Tinchuley with Darjeeling.
 As you travel from Darjeeling towards Teesta through Jorbanglow, you will be travelling through the Peshok road.
-A few kilometres ahead you will take a right turn from 6th mile bazaar, take the road to the right to reach Takdah and from Takdah take the left road to reach Tinchuley a few kilometres ahead.
-The total distance from Darjeeling to Tinchuley is about 30 kms.
+Just about 8 kms before you reach Teesta Bazar, take a right turn from 11th mile, also known as Lopchu Bazar area.
+From this turning Tinchuley is just 4 kms away.
+This route is the easiest if you are coming from Darjeeling, the distance is about 25 kms.

-The third option is to travel via 27th mile on the Bengal Sikkim Highway and take a left turn near the NHPC Teesta Low dam project.
+Another option is to travel via 27th mile on the Bengal Sikkim Highway and take a left turn near the NHPC Teesta Low dam project.
 This route travels through Teesta Valley Tea Estate and Rangli Rangliot Tea estate before meeting the Darjeeling – 6th mile road at Peshok.

-What to See
+Things to See

 The Sunrise point is an excellent place to view sunrise in the morning.
 Also this hill top provides fantastic view of the East Himalayan mountain range.
-The Gumbadara view point provides a very wide view of the river Teesta from above.
+Next to the view point is the Tinchuley Monastery which is also worth a visit.

 Where to Stay